markbeep/Disco-C/README.md

 # Disco.c, a Discord C bot library

+### Installing
+Use `git clone --recurse-submodules git@github.com:markbeep/Disco-C.git` to clone the submodules as well.

 ### File explanations

 - libs/web/**websocket**: Contains the required methods to abstract the background websocket connection.